Clemente Marchisio: Beatification

 The process for beatification commenced in Turin with two processes that saw the collation of both witness testimonies and documentation pertaining to his life and his pastoral life.
-Those processes spanned from 1933 until 1935 and another from 1946 until 1947; these both occurred despite the fact that the formal introduction to the cause was not given until 28 April 1944 when Pope Pius XII and the Congregation of Rites granted their approval and bestowed upon the late priest the title of Servant of God.
+Those processes spanned from 1933 until 1935 and another from 1946 until 1947.
+Marchisio's spiritual writings were approved by theologians on 22 November 1939, and on 28 April 1944 Pope Pius XII and the Congregation of Rites formally opened the cause and granted Marchisio the title of Servant of God.

 Both processes were declared valid and were ratified in order for the boxes of documents to be taken to Rome for further investigation and allowed - after extensive research and consideration - for Pope Paul VI to declare Marchisio on 4 May 1970 to be Venerable.

 Pope John Paul II - in the beginning of 1984 - signed a decree recognizing a healing as a miracle and allowed for the beatification of Marchisio to take place; he was beatified on 30 September 1984.